Welcome to Animal Control CNY

 Humane Trapping Techniques

-Managing wildlife that has taken to your property and is now taking over should be done with humane trapping techniques to make certain the welfare and wellbeing of the animals.
-These methods enable you to deal with a possible infestation without harm.
+When wildlife has taken over your property, use humane trapping techniques to ensure the animals’ welfare and well-being.
+These methods enable you to address a potential infestation without causing harm.
 If you want your property to remain safe, here’s a guide to effective humane trapping techniques.

 Understanding the Need for Humane Trapping

-Encroachment of wildlife onto a property can cause multiple problems leading to damage to property and dangers to health.
+Encroachment of wildlife onto a property can cause multiple problems, including property damage and health risks.
 But you have to do it ethically.
-Humane trapping involves catching an animal humanely, without harming the animal or causing it distress, so it can be relocated safely.
-This is a method that not only protects animals but also encourages responsible attitude to wildlife management.
+Humane trapping involves catching an animal without harming it or causing it distress, so it can be relocated safely.
+This method not only protects animals but also encourages a responsible approach to wildlife management.

 Choosing the Right Trap

 Successful humane trapping requires selecting the right trap.
-Live traps are available in many types, and they catch animals without hurting them.
-Check for traps that are set for the species you are dealing with, raccoons, squirrels or rabbits.
-Make sure the trap is large enough to let the animal relax in its entirety, and out of strong enough materials to last the outdoors.
+Live traps come in many types and catch animals without harming them.
+Check for traps that are set for the species you are dealing with, raccoons, squirrels, or rabbits.
+Make sure the trap is large enough to let the animal relax in its entirety, and made of strong enough materials to last in the outdoors.

 Baiting Your Trap

-The key to baiting effectively to attract wildlife to your trap.
+The key to baiting effectively is to attract wildlife to your trap.
 For the specific species you want to capture, use food items that they find appealing.
-Peanut butter or sunflower seeds are good for squirrels, while marshmallows or cat food is good for raccoons.
-Put the bait in the back of the trap so the animal walks in all the way.
+Peanut butter or sunflower seeds are good for squirrels, while marshmallows or cat food are good for raccoons.
+Put the bait at the back of the trap so the animal walks all the way in.
 Don’t use harmful substances or chemicals when baiting.

 Setting Up Your Trap

 When handling a humane trap, location is the key.
-Where have you noticed signs of wildlife activity; droppings, tracks, nests…?
-Place the trap along these pathways, having it set up level and secured.
-The trap can be made less conspicuous and more inviting for animals by covering with leaves or grass.
-For safety, moreover, make sure that the trap is put in a safe place, away from pets and children to prevent accidental captures.
+Where have you noticed signs of wildlife activity: droppings, tracks, nests…?
+Place the trap along these pathways, having it set up at a level and secured.
+The trap can be made less conspicuous and more inviting for animals by covering it with leaves or grass.
+For safety, please ensure the trap is placed in a safe location, away from pets and children, to prevent accidental captures.

 Setting Up Your Trap